 Should I Get the Most Expensive Scuba Octo?

 At the end of all of this, you are likely to be wondering how much you will be spending on a regulator that will help save your life.
 While you might be wanting to get out there and buy something expensive, you should really take a step back.

-If there are specific needs that other regulators aren’t meeting, then you might need to shell out some extra money to get one that will give you exactly what you need.
-However, you can survive on a basic model of regulator for both the first and second stage.
+If there are specific needs that other scuba regulators aren’t meeting, then you might need to shell out some extra money to get one that will give you exactly what you need.
+However, you can survive on a basic model of a regulator for both the first stage and second stage.

 It doesn’t matter how much money you’re paying for it, but it does matter how much testing you do with the model.
 Some models work well in certain scenarios and some work fairly well across most.

 Test any regulators that you are considering buying as much as possible before you agree on one.
 The testing can show you which ones work best for you, regardless of how much they cost.

 Make sure you know how the Octo functions so you can quickly switch to use it in an emergency.
 The purge button and exhaust valve might be different than on your standard second stage so get accustomed to the octo you pick.
 It’ll make it easier to use it when you are in an emergency.